 If you were issued a U.S. temporary identification number by the IRS for a tax year before 1996, you can no longer use that temporary number and must apply for an ITIN.
 ITINs are intended for tax use only.
-They have no effect on being allowed to work or live in the U.S.
+They have no effect on being allowed to work or live in the U.S..

 Use IRS Form W-7, Application for IRS Individual Taxpayer Identification Number, to apply for an ITIN.
 Under new procedures which went into effect in December 2003, your Form W-7 must be attached to a U.S. tax return.
+For further information on ITIN's please visit the IRS Web site at www.irs.gov/individuals/article/0,,id=96287,00.html.